GIS As Your Career

 Also be sure to follow @URISA on Twitter and 'like' our Facebook page to keep up with postings as they happen.

 Are you seeking GIS professionals to fill positions in your department or agency?
 Advertise those positions in URISA Marketplace to reach the right people.
 URISA members and the GIS Community turn to URISA's Marketplace regularly when looking for their next great position.

-Not only will your job posting be viewed on our job postings page (the most hits on our site), but we will tweet about it (7,000+ followers), post it on the URISA LinkedIn (5,000 + members) and the URISA Facebook page.
+Not only will your job posting be viewed on our job postings page and URISA Connect (the most hits on our site), but we will tweet about it (7,000+ followers), post it on the URISA LinkedIn (5,000 + members) and the URISA Facebook page.